• FDA Registered | No Prescription Required

 How to Administer First Aid for a Choking Child

-When providing first aid to a choking child, it is critical to use appropriate and effective techniques that take into consideration the age of the child.
+Back Blow Techniques for Smaller Children When providing first aid to a choking child, it is critical to use appropriate and effective techniques that take into consideration the age of the child.
 For children under a year old, start by placing the baby across your forearm so that the head is lower than the body.
 Firmly smack the baby back in five regions on the heel of the hand.
 If this action does not ease the barriers, roll the baby over and firmly use two of your fingers to chest thrust five times below the nipple.
 Encourage children over one year to cough if they can; if they cannot, then the Heimlich maneuver becomes applicable: whether standing or kneeling from behind the child, give them a side bear hug with one of your hands in a fist.
 Position the fist above the navel and allow your other hand to cover it.
 Shake upwards five times quickly to make the enclosed item upwards until it is out.
 This should be followed by a medical evaluation even in the instance where the child appears to recover to ease the chances of other choking incidences completely.

 Steps to Dislodge the Object